Haqquee/Persona-UnrealEngine/README.md

 ### Unreal Engine
 The second part of this project deals with Unreal Engine.
 A custom component called Persona Component is created using C++ within the engine.
 This component can be attached to any character or actor within the game-world (in Unreal Engine an actor is any object that can be placed into a level).
 The Persona component allows the user to give a character their own unique background, and the component contains necessary functions that allow for the character to interact with the game world with the use of LLM generated responses.
 It does this by communicating with the API that was created in the first part.
 The help of LangChain allows for these interactions to be stored in a memory archive for each individual character, so that they remember previous conversations and any useful data.

+### Key Directories and Files

+- **root/**: Project root
+  - `app.py`: The main FastAPI application file.
+  - `model.py`: Initializes the LLM used for the application (The API key is loaded here)
+  - `persona_memory.py`: Custom memory class used for this project
+  - `prompt_template.py`: Customizable prompt template to structure LLM's responses

+- **PersonaComponent_UE/**: Contains the standalone Persona Component (Can be included in your own UE project)
+  - `PersonaComponent.h`: Header file for the Persona Component in Unreal Engine.
+  - `PersonaComponent.cpp`: Source file for the Persona Component in Unreal Engine.

+- **DemoProjectFiles/**: Contains the Demo/Sample project files for Unreal Engine
+  - `PersonaDemo.uproject`: Unreal Engine project file for the demo (This can be opened using Unreal Engine to run the demo).
+  - `Content/`: Directory for Unreal Engine content assets.
+  - `Config/`: Configuration files for the Unreal Engine project.
+  - `Source/`: Source code for the Unreal Engine project.

 ## Installation (Windows only)
 This repository contains:
 - All the necessary files to run the local API for LLM inference.
 - Persona component header and .cpp files for Unreal Engine (created and tested in UE 5.4).
 - A demo Unreal Engine project that demonstrates the Persona Component and its current capabilities right out of the box.

 ### 1. Clone the Repository